 The method of early Methodism: The Oxford Holy Club

-Beginning of a series about how disciple-making groups that form church leaders have been part of our Methodist heritage from the very start.
-Part 1 of 3.
+Disciple-making groups that form church leaders have been part of our Methodist heritage from the very start.
+Explore the history of these groups in this three-part series.
 Read More

 The method of Methodism expands: Societies and the New Room

 Series continues a look at what happened after the Wesleys left Oxford.
 See how the small group model shaped the Methodist movement.
 Part 2 of 3.
 Read More